jarrodtaylor/SyrinxPreview/src/posts/20150921-overcoming-key-hurdles-for-cloud-integration.md

+---
+title: Overcoming Key Hurdles for Cloud Integration
+description: There was a time when cloud computing was seen as an advanced and rather risky technology.
+Syrinx offers 5 steps for successful cloud integration.
-title: Overcoming key hurdles for cloud integration
+archive_title: Overcoming key hurdles for cloud integration

-+++
+---

-# Overcoming key hurdles for cloud integration
+# Overcoming Key Hurdles for Cloud Integration

 There was a time when cloud computing was seen as an incredibly advanced and rather risky technology, one which many business decision-makers neither understood nor were ready to embrace.
 That time has passed.
 Today, companies in every sector and region are embracing the cloud to a greater and greater degree.
 In fact, IDC recently predicted that global spending on the public cloud alone will nearly [reach $70 billion this year](https://www.idc.com/getdoc.jsp?containerId=prUS25797415).